 Military Student Loan Forgiveness Programs

 In addition to repayment assistance, the military offers student loan forgiveness programs, which eliminate student loan debt.
 There are loan forgiveness programs for service members in imminent danger, as well as those who have a service-related disability.
 Also, members of the military qualify for one of the most popular loan forgiveness program, the Public Service Loan Forgiveness Program (PSLF) if they meet the service requirement.
-The PSLF forgiveness program forgives the remaining loan balance after ten years of public service and 120 monthly payments.
+The PSLF forgiveness program forgives the remaining loan balance after 10 years of public service and 120 monthly payments.

 All service members are eligible for deferred payments on federal student loans while on active duty.
 Though most of the benefits mentioned above apply only to federal student loans, deferred payments for active duty service members are also offered by most private student loan lenders.